Gameday inactives, injuries and weather: Week 4

 tampa bay

+Inactives: OT Aaron Stinnie, WR Chris Godwin, LB Cam Gill, DT Khalil Davis, RB Leonard Fournette and QB Ryan W. Griffin

 Lineup notes: WR Chris Godwin (hamstring) and RB Leonard Fournette (ankle) are out for Week 4.
 WR Scotty Miller (hip, groin) was able to practice fully Friday for the first time this week, but he is listed as questionable.
-WR Justin Watson (shoulder) practiced fully all week and should be fine.
+Miller will give it a go.
+WR Justin Watson (shoulder) practiced fully all week and is fine.

 Seattle at Miami (1:00 p.m.
 EDT)